 As you are probably well aware, the who's who of decision-makers are active on LinkedIn.
-By creating a dynamic LinkedIn profile for your law practice, you can tap into this valuable communication medium.
+By creating a dynamic LinkedIn attorney profile for your law practice, you can tap into this valuable communication medium.
 You can link up with legal officers, COOs, mid-level managers, and CEOs involved in the decision-making process of potential clients.

 Keep in mind that building a strong online reputation on the LinkedIn platform takes time.
-Accomplishing this will require you to regularly post content, interact with clients and prospective clients, and engage in other forms of social media marketing for lawyers, all while taking advantage of practices like link-building and pay-per-click campaigns.
+Accomplishing this will require you to regularly post content, interact with clients and prospective clients, and engage in other forms of social media marketing for lawyers, all while taking advantage of practices like link-building and pay-per-click lawyer campaigns.

 Ultimately, LinkedIn will help your firm establish itself as an authority on important corporate legal topics.
 You can also use LinkedIn to extend the reach of your marketing content and expose more potential clients to your brand.